butrejp/break-in-machine/README.md

 # break-in-machine
-currently exists as a modification to the Senac Breaker, both hotrodding it and fixing inadequacies with the original design

-this is a modification for the Senac Breaker break in machine allowing up to 2000 actuations per minute.
+this is a modification for the Senac Breaker break in machine allowing up to 2000 actuations per minute. some day far into the future this will be a complete package.

 The Senac Breaker is available here: